 Red Rock Canyon

 On the other side of the city, you will find the Red Rock Canyon.
 Take Highway 159 for a nice loop around the area.
 There is a scenic overlook approximately in the middle of the loop.
 Here you have a nice view of the canyon and the “Red Rocks”, which gave the name to the area here.
 There is a more scenic loop drive inside the Red Rock Canyon State Park and also a lot of nice hiking trails.
 But to enter you have to pay a fee or have a state park pass.

 Bonnie Springs Ranch

 Located just of Highway 159.
 You will see signs on the highway to know when you have to turn.
 This is a fun place for the whole family.
 There are a hotel, restaurant, museum and many show events.
-They have a small petting zoo, staged gunfights and a haunted house which was featured on the Travel Channel.
+They have a small petting zoo, staged gunfights and a haunted house that was featured on the Travel Channel.

 There is also a small train running from the general parking lot to the ranch itself.
 There is an admission to enter Bonnie Springs Ranch and for more details on opening hours and prices check their website.